Click on the images to enlarge them!

 Solution: Do the first ironing on some layers of paper towel rather than (precious) fabric, only then iron it onto the fabric.

 Blue to the left - red to the right.
 In the centre, where the blue is scarcely visible, that's just where the two sheets of carbon paper were overlapping.
 Again, I didn't fix the whole business to the fabric, so the circle turned into an egg.

 Blue and Red Carbon Paper

 Because the red and the blue carbon paper worked out so well, even though it didn't satisfy me at the very first attempt, I thought it wouldn't hurt to try the white and the yellow carbon paper once again as well.
-All the more, as a lady on our facebook community showed a photo of a perfect transfer on black fabric with white dressmaker's carbon paper by Prym.
+All the more, as a lady on our facebook community showed a photo of a perfect transfer on black fabric with white dressmaker's carbon paper from Prym.
 And again - I have no idea why my very first attempt came out so disappointing?
 Especially the white carbon paper does an excellent job.

 So one more problem solved.